 Responsibility for primary and secondary education in Germany rests with the individual federal states (Bundesländer), so the exact structure and the curriculum varies from state to state (as do the dates of school holidays).
 Certain basic characteristics, however, hold true for the whole of the German education system.

 The German education system explained

 Compulsory education begins in Germany at age six.
-Prior to this, parents are entitled to childcare, offered by a range of providers.
+Prior to this, parents are entitled to childcare, offered by a range of providers like kindergartens, childminders and daycare.
 Children attend primary school (Grundschule) until age 10 (12 in some federal states).

 The secondary education system (grades 5 to 13) in Germany is characterised by division, as students are streamed into separate schools offering either academic or vocational qualifications.
 Find out about the multiple options and pathways open to children in the German school system.